 Majorca is not all beaches and tacky tourist outlets.
 As you go to the north–eastern side of the island, Majorca undergoes a remarkable transformation; changing from high-rise apartment blocks and hotels to the calmer shores around Cala Ratjada, where your hotel is located.
 You are now firmly in Mallorca, with its Hispanic spelling and atmosphere, rather than in the land of its Anglo-Saxon translation!
 You have the chance to explore the real Mallorca from your base at the Hotel Bella Playa, just a few metres from the stunning beach of Cala Agulla.

-- 7 nights half board in Cala Ratjada, North-East Mallorca
+- 7 nights half board in 4* Hotel Bella Playa, Cala Ratjada

 - Three included walks

 - Return flights including transfers